kanak-attack-manoa/kanak-attack-manoa.github.io/index.md

 * Looking at the available vendors on campus
 * Leaving a review on the vendor page

 From some of the community members we reached out to for testing the web application, we received some ideas on how to improve the vendor review system.
-In the future, we could work on adding an average star rating that takes into account every user review's personal rating on the vendor and display it on their page, and give users the ability to edit and remove their reviews after their make one.
+In the future, we could work on adding an average star rating that takes into account every user review's personal rating on the vendor and display it on their page, and give users the ability to edit and remove their reviews after they make one.

 Another possible improvement that was given to us was the idea of having the ability to search and filter through menu items using different categories, such as vegan options, location, and availability.